Here are some frequently asked questions about annual NCEMSF conferences that might be helpful to others:

 A: The cancellation emails are sent automatically by our system, but our staff will use the actual receipt date of your check or purchase order in determining whether payment was received on time.
 If your Purchase Order or check was sent by the deadline, our staff can reinstate your order and set it to paid, even after the 14-day deadline.
 If you are concerned about meeting the deadline and are paying by Purchase Order, you may also send a scanned copy to firstname.lastname@example.org to meet the deadline, so long as the scanned copy has all required signatures and you also mail the original to our mailing address.

-A: There are several potential causes for PayPal issues while purchasing tokens.
+A: There are several potential causes for PayPal issues.
 Please see below for some suggestions.

 - University-imposed limits on the card: While a college/university purchasing card can be used at places that accept credit cards (including PayPal), it is not exactly the same as a credit card.
 Your institution may have limits on the card.
-These can include a daily spending limit, a per-vendor daily limit, as well as restrictions on specific vendors (like PayPal).
+These can include a daily spending limit, a per-vendor daily limit, a limit on the number of transactions per day, as well as restrictions on specific vendors (like PayPal).
 If your card is rejected, you should contact your school's department that issues the cards (often the purchasing department or controller's office).
 They can help you identify the cause of the declined payment, and potentially adjust the card limits to let your register or provide information on alternate methods of payment.
-You can also try breaking your token purchase into several smaller purchases.
+If purchasing tokens, you can also try breaking your token purchase into several smaller purchases.
 Please note that each smaller order will have its own token code, so keep track of how many students register with each code so as to avoid a registration being rejected because the token code has reached its maximum number of uses.
 Also, be aware that some Universities specifically prohibit splitting purchasing card transactions to get around a spending limit, so work with your school's purchasing department to find out what will work.

 - Card not associated with a PayPal account: In an effort to prevent fraud, PayPal may not allow you to pay with a credit card and not log in.
 To fix this, create a PayPal account associated with the purchasing card, and verify the account prior to trying to make the token purchase.
 Be sure to associate the account with a squad email address (not your personal email) so that other members of your group can access it (see next issue).